openstack-archive/tripleo-operator-ansible/roles/tripleo_overcloud_node_provision/README.md

 tripleo_overcloud_node_provision
 =========

-A role to perform overcloud ndoe provisioning with Ironic.
+A role to perform overcloud node provisioning with Ironic.

 Requirements
 ------------